 Given that it's about AIDS in the gay population in the eighties, Never Wipe Tears Without Gloves features this trope.
 It also averts it with some characters.

+In The Last Werewolf, Harley, Jake's gay familiar, is Stuffed into the Fridge very early on.
 However, it's worth noting that Everyone Is Bi unless explicitly proven otherwise, and the trilogy's bisexual characters have a better survival rate.
 Bury Your Monosexuals, perhaps?

 Both parodied and subverted in Patrick Senecal's much Darker and Edgier version of Alice in Wonderland, Aliss.
 Bone and Chair, the novel's stand-ins for the Mad Hatter and the March Hare, are a long-established gay couple who also serve as The Dragon to the Red Queen.
 They're alive and well at novel's end, but are responsible for killing off several other characters along the way.
 If they appear on your doorstep, then it's likely you who are about to be buried.